SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Methodology

+Graph construction proceeds by traversing the repository hierarchy.
+Directory nodes are added to enable navigation across the project structure.
+File nodes are included only if they contain at least one function or class definition; files containing solely metadata or configuration are ignored.
+Function and class nodes, along with the edges connecting them, are extracted from the corresponding syntax trees.
+While directory nodes do not store code content, all other node types include their associated source code.

+Constructing accurate graphs for Java, JavaScript and TypeScript presents additional challenges due to the flexible ways in which functions and classes can be declared/implemented.
+For example, class definitions and method implementations may be split across multiple locations or files.
+We explicitly handle such language-specific cases using Tree-sitter to ensure faithful graph construction.
+Refer App.~\ref{sec:graph_construction_details_app}.

-While the graph includes four types of nodes, we focus on retrieving functions, which represent the most granular and therefore the most challenging module type.
-This choice is further motivated by data from the \swepoly{} dataset, where the majority of instances ($67\%$) contain ground truth edits at the function level, with an average of $2.78$ edits per instance \cite{rashid2025swepolybenchmultilanguagebenchmarkrepository}.
-In contrast, only $1.42\%$ of instances involve edits at the class-only level (i.e., excluding changes to methods within the class), with an average of just $0.49$ edits per instance.
-This disparity highlights both the prevalence and complexity of function-level edits, highlighting the importance of accurate function-level retrieval.
-Additionally, since files are composed of functions and classes, effective retrieval at the function and class level naturally supports accurate file-level retrieval as well.
-Table \ref{tab:data_stats} shows the final dataset statistics.
-We note down the percentage of instances retained from each dataset for all languages.
-The retention depends on the type of ground truth node (class, file or function) that needs to be edited to fix the issue for a given instance.
-If any of the ground truth nodes for an instance is a function, then the instance is retained and ignored otherwise.
-We also report the average edits per instance for all the languages and datasets.
+Although the resulting graph contains multiple node types, we focus exclusively on retrieving \emph{functions}, which constitute the most granular, and consequently the most challenging retrieval unit.
+This choice is motivated by statistics from the \swepoly{} dataset, where $67\%$ of instances involve function-level edits, with an average of $2.78$ edits per instance \citep{rashid2025swepolybenchmultilanguagebenchmarkrepository}.
+In contrast, only $1.42\%$ of instances involve class-only edits (excluding method changes), with an average of $0.49$ edits per instance.
+Since files are composed of functions and classes, accurate retrieval at finer granularities naturally helps file-level localization as well.